opensailing/nautic_net_device/README.md

 # NauticNet device

-This is the parent/main repository for the "keelboat" tracker.
+This is the parent/main repository for the "keelboat" tracker (aka "logger").
 This is designed to run on a Raspberry Pi 3 b+ with SixFab LTE and a Pican-M hats.

+__TODO:__ This repository used to support 2 products and is now designed only to support the keelboat variant.
+There is still cruft in here surrounding the "upload" variant that needs to be removed to be more hygenic.

 __When this library is used in a project it must be compiled on a Linux machine (physical or VM).
 This is due to the dependency on the linux kernel header files required to compile the CAN C driver.
 See the Development section of this document for further information.__